bimlas/howto-distraction-free-desktop-workspace-for-developers/scripts/userscript/README.md

 # Userscripts

-Collection of Userscripts scripts to easily navigate between windows.
+Collection of [userscripts](https://en.wikipedia.org/wiki/Userscript) to easily navigate between windows.

-To use them, you need to install a [Userscript](https://en.wikipedia.org/wiki/Userscript) manager, such as the [Violentmonkey](https://violentmonkey.github.io) browser extension and [add the script](https://violentmonkey.github.io/guide/creating-a-userscript/).
+To use them, you need to install a userscript manager, such as the [Violentmonkey](https://violentmonkey.github.io) browser extension and [add the script](https://violentmonkey.github.io/guide/creating-a-userscript/).

 ## URL in title